TheresaLui/SelfHelpContent_v2/articles/problemscopingques.operationalinsights/problemscopingques-custom-fields.md

             "id": "problem_description",
             "order": 6,
             "controlType": "multilinetextbox",
-            "displayLabel": "Details",
-            "watermarkText": "Describe the issue, including as much detail as possible with the exact text of any error messages.
-Please also include any relevant queries used to query the data on the custom fields, describing what's the expected behavior vs the current behavior", "required": true,
+            "displayLabel": "Describe the issue, including as much detail as possible with the exact text of any error messages.
+Please also include any relevant queries used to query the data on the custom fields, describing what's the expected behavior vs the current behavior.", "watermarkText": "Describe the issue, including as much detail as possible with the exact text of any error messages.
+Please also include any relevant queries used to query the data on the custom fields, describing what's the expected behavior vs the current behavior.", "required": true,
             "useAsAdditionalDetails": false,
             "hints": []